 The WAIRE Menu includes both NZE and ZE on-road truck acquisition and use, but the WAIRE Menu only includes ZE yard trucks.
 There are key policy reasons supporting why ZE yard trucks are the only option considered.
 First, in the on-road sector ZE trucks are not at the same stage of commercial development as NZE trucks, which have been operating in commercial service for several years, especially for Class 8 trucks.
 However, ZE yard trucks are commercially available today and have been operating at warehouses since 2015.
 Additionally, because ZE yard trucks are located at an individual facility, they are well-suited to serve as an early beachhead for the longer term development of ZE vehicle solutions.
-291 By focusing PR 2305 on ZE yard trucks, warehouse operators are introduced to ZE technology to see how it works in their operations.
+By focusing PR 2305 on ZE yard trucks, warehouse operators are introduced to ZE technology to see how it works in their operations.

 Further, because yard trucks primarily stay at the warehouse facility, their emissions can have a disproportionate impact on communities surrounding warehouses compared to on-road trucks with emissions miles away from a facility while traveling between destinations.
-Many yard trucks idle as part of their operation at warehouse facilities, and the switch to ZE yard trucks would benefit public health of the communities surrounding the warehouse by not being burdened by idling emissions.
-Although NZE engines have lower emissions than their conventional diesel counterparts, they do still have tailpipe emissions.
+Many yard trucks idle as part of their operation at warehouse facilities, and the switch to ZE yard trucks would benefit public health of the communities surrounding the warehouse by not being burdened by idling Although NZE engines have lower emissions than their conventional diesel emissions. counterparts, they do still have tailpipe emissions.
 Finally, although the commentor states that NZE yard trucks exist, there is no acknowledgement that yard trucks come in both on-road and off-road varieties.
 While propane or natural gas on-road yard trucks can meet CARB's standards for NZE, CARB currently does not have a certification standard for NZE off-road purposes.
 It is not clear how a default NZE definition would apply in the off-road setting.
-Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options (including for yard trucks) within PR 2305, and the South Coast AQMD Governing Board will consider these alternatives as part of its overall consideration of PR 2305.
+Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options (including for yard trucks) within PR 2305.
+Further, the second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.
+Response to Comment 30-2